ArsenSaidov/perfect-heart-system/README.md

-🖤 THE PERFECT 🖤 SYSTEM — OFFICIAL KOSHER INNOVATION
+PERFECT 🖤 SYSTEM — OFFICIAL KOSHER INNOVATION
 By Arsik 🖤 | Copyright-Free for Eternity
 A Living, Kosher Framework for All Creation — Digital and Beyond